Course: Molecular Biology – Part 1: DNA Replication and Repair

 For those who are more advanced, the course includes a “journal club” featuring current articles relating to the topics of each week.
 I wasn’t in any shape to participate, but it’s a great way to design in multiple levels.
 Maybe next time, I’ll be able to make use of it.
 Forums were active and helpful; I wish I’d been able to offer as much as I asked, but, again, maybe next time.

-Every time I take a biology or anatomy course, I come away with a sense of awe.
+Every time I take a biology or anatomy mooc, I come away with a sense of awe.
 Awe, in the classic sense, is wonder mixed with dread or fear, a sense of being dwarfed by something so immense as to be nearly incomprehensible.
 It’s often applied to the beauties of nature: the Grand Canyon, the recent images of Jupiter brought to us by an exploratory vehicle launched six years ago.
 As amazing as those things are, they’re nothing compared to the billions – I don’t know, billions, trillions? – of separate, interrelated events happening in our bodies every second, events that we really have no control over, but that must take place in order for us to be here.
 The molecules keeping us alive make the Grand Canyon seem kinda small, if you ask me.

 Jupiter’s still really cool, though.
 Maybe transcription or translation will dwarf that, too.